Adejumok/Dr.-Semmelweis-and-the-Discovery-of-Handwashing/README.md

 ## Acknowledgments

-This project is a DataCamp Intermdiate Python Project.
+This project is a DataCamp Python Project.